ctrf-io/ai-test-reporter/README.md

 `--systemPrompt`: Custom system prompt to guide the AI response.

+`--additionalSystemPromptContext`: Additional context to append to the system prompt.
+This allows you to add extra instructions or context without replacing the entire system prompt.

+`--additionalPromptContext`: Additional context to append to the user prompt.
+This allows you to add extra instructions

 `--frequencyPenalty`: OpenAI frequency penalty parameter (default: 0).

 `--maxTokens`: Maximum number of tokens for the response.